Beulah & Steinway Community Coalition

 What Is This About?

 Fairfax County is reviewing a Special Exception application (SE-2025-FR-00044) filed by CM Beulah LLC, an affiliate of Craftmark Homes.
-The proposal would develop approximately 10.9 acres of largely wooded land along Beulah Street and Steinway Street into an 86-unit age-restricted (55+) residential community.
+The proposal would develop approximately 10.9 acres of largely wooded land along Beulah Street and Steinway Street into an 86-unit age-restricted (55+) independent living community.

 The proposed development calls for four-story townhomes approximately 50 feet in height, each equipped with an elevator, on land currently zoned R-1 at one dwelling unit per acre.
 A related Comprehensive Plan Amendment (CPN-2025-IV-FR-031) is also under consideration.